nirvaanmanaktala/cricket-batter-feedback/README.md

 Currently only functional for right handers
 ## Features

-- Real-time pose tracking using MediaPipe
+- The project offers real-time pose tracking using MediaPipe
 - Cricket ball detection using YOLOv8
 - AI-generated coaching tips using Gemini 2.0 Flash
 - Feedback includes: